Boston, Massachusetts minor league baseball history: History

 The 1893 Boston Reds did not return to the New England League the next season and were the last minor league team to be based in Boston.
 The Boston Blues moniker was revived in 1946 by the Boston Blues team, a Negro league baseball franchise, which played as members of the United States League.

 The ballpark

-The Boston Blues and Boston Reds teams reportedly played home games at the South End Grounds.
+The Boston Blues and Boston Reds teams hosted home minor league games at the South End Grounds.
 Located at Gainsborough Street, Huntington Avenue, Walpole Street and Columbus Avenue in Boston, the South End Grounds was the home to the National League Boston Braves.
 The ballpark had dimensions of (Left, Center, Right): 250–450–255.
 The original South End Grounds grandstand burnt down in 1894 and was immediately rebuilt.
 Overall, baseball was played at South End Grounds for 43 seasons.